-Sproul, a Republican, was the representative for Kansas's 3rd congressional district from 1927 to 1931.
+Sproul was the representative for Kansas’s 3rd congressional district and was a Republican.
+He served from 1927 to 1931.

 From Dec 1923 to Mar 1931, Sproul missed 70 of 463 roll call votes, which is 15.1%.
 This is on par with the median of 17.8% among the lifetime records of representatives serving in Mar 1931.
 The chart below reports missed votes over time.

 |Dec 1926-Mar 1927||33||5||15.2%||81st|

 |Dec 1930-Mar 1931||33||9||27.3%||76th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information

 - United States Congressional Roll Call Voting Records, 1789-1990 by Howard L. Rosenthal and Keith T. Poole.